Getting a tattoo is one thing. To take care of it is something completely different.

 What you need for your tattoo

-We recommend using an ointment that is not oil-based, but rather water-based.
+We recommend using an cream that is not oil-based, but rather water-based.
 The main difference is that oil-based leaves leave a sticky coating, which can quickly attract dirt and bacteria.
 A water-based, on the other hand, will absorb more quickly into the skin.
 We have both after care cream and soap in the studio that we recommend.

 You also need to wrap the tattoo the first day, possibly 2 days if you have a lot of fluid.
 You can use plastic wrap if you do not have sensitive skin.
 Then you should use some form of compression.
 Then you will absorb the liquid away from the tattoo while protecting it from bacteria around you.

 Before you go to bed the same evening

 The same evening as the tattoo is made (right before you go to bed) you can remove the wrapping, wash thoroughly with a soap made especially for fresh tattoos and good with warm water so that you see the pores get completely free from blood and excess ink.
 Rinse well with water until you see that there is no more soap on the skin.
 Do not dry the tattoo, but leave some water left on the skin.
 Then massage a very thin layer of ointment with the water until it begins to absorb into the skin.
 Then put on new plastic wrap, or compression or the like that you have on overnight.
 Consider sleeping with a garment that keeps the wrapping in place all night long.